solislemuslab/network-simulation-study/level_2/pipeline/README.md

 - phy_no - for each parameterization, 150 networks were generated, this is the network ID
 - rep_no - for each network, 30 replicate sets of CFs were generated, this corresponds to the CFs ID

-to simplify running analyses on HTC, these three different levels get flattened into a single job ID. `01.generate_datasets.R` creates a file called `job_map.csv` that maps job IDS to the respective par_no, phy_no, and rep_no values
+to simplify running analyses on HTC, these three different levels get flattened into a single job ID. `01.generate_datasets.R` creates a file called `job_map.csv` that maps job IDS to the respective par_no, phy_no, and rep_no values.
+The function `get_jobID` from `functions.R` will also achieve this goal.

 The following scripts in the `pipeline` folder are used to generate these data:
 - `00.generate_seeds.R` - This file contains the main simulation/inference settings, sets the global seed, creates seeds at varies points in the data simulation/inference, and creates the `pars.csv` file containing information that maps parameterizations to a specific parameter ID.

 - `01.generate_datasets.R` - This is the main file for data simulation and prep.
 It first generates phylogenetic networks under a BDH process.
 It will run until generating the specified number of networks that meet the criteria: Are level-1 (or at least level-2 depending on the parameterization) and have no 2-cycles, 3-cycles, and the root is the last stable ancestor.
-This script will call `02.sim_gts_calc_cf.jl` (see below), save relevant data in the `data` folder and then compress all necessary data into the `jobs` folder to be sent to HTC.
+This script will then compress all necessary data into a tar.gz file called `job_ID` that contains all nessecary downstream material to be used in simulation, inference and analysis.

-- `02.sim_gts_calc_cf.jl` This file reads the individual networks, simulates gene trees under the NMSC, computes concordance factors and uses tree-QMC to estimate a starting tree for SNaQ.
-For this file to run the user must have tree-QMC available and it must be callable from the command line as `tree-qmc`

 At the end of this process, the `jobs` folder will be populated with `job_i` directories.
 Each of these folders will contain a `files.tar.gz` tarball.
 In this compressed folder there are 3 files:
-- `CFs.csv`: the concordance factors
 - `starting_tree.newick`: the starting tree for SNaQ
 - `est_pars.csv`: a CSV containing the relevant parameter values and seeds for SNaQ.